-Although market predictions show a lower growth rate in 2020 than in 2019, Austria remains an attractive expansion target for local and international real estate investors.
-Persistently low interest rates and - in most regions - a high demand for new developments are attracting international developers.
+Nevertheless, persistently low interest rates and - in most regions - a high demand for new developments are attracting international developers and investors alike.
 Freehold apartments have moved more into focus of late, especially in Vienna, where the demand has grown and developers are bringing more housing space onto the market.